 A total of 4,199,937 shares of our common stock has been authorized for issuance under the Incentive Plan.
 This reserve will automatically increase on a cumulative basis on January 1, 2009 and each subsequent anniversary through 2017, by an amount equal to the smaller of (a) 2.5% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or (b) a lesser amount determined by our board of directors.
 Shares subject to awards that expire or are cancelled or forfeited will again become available for issuance under the Incentive Plan.
-The Incentive Plan allows for incentive stock options to be granted to employees and allows for nonstatutory stock options, stock appreciation rights, restricted stock purchase rights or bonuses, restricted stock units, performance shares, performance units, and cash-based awards to be granted to employees, officers, directors or consultants.
+The Incentive Plan allows for incentive stock options to be granted to employees and allows for nonstatutory stock options, stock appreciation rights, restricted stock purchase rights or bonuses, restricted stock units, performance units, and cash-based awards to be granted to employees, officers, directors or consultants.
 Only members of the board of directors who are not employees at the time of grant will be eligible to participate in the non-employee director awards component of the Incentive Plan.
 The board of directors or the compensation committee will set the amount and type of non-employee director awards to be awarded on a periodic, non-discriminatory basis.
 In the event of a change in control, as described in the Incentive Plan, the acquiring or successor entity may assume or continue all or any awards outstanding under the Incentive Plan or substitute substantially equivalent awards.
 Any awards that are not assumed or continued in connection with a change in control or are not exercised or settled prior to the change in control will terminate effective as of the time of the change in control.
-The compensation committee may provide for the acceleration of vesting of any or all outstanding awards at its discretion including, but not limited to, upon a change in control.
-Upon a change in control, the vesting of all non-employee director awards will automatically be accelerated in full.
-The Incentive Plan also authorizes the compensation committee, in its discretion and without the consent of any participant, to cancel each or any outstanding award denominated in shares upon a change in control in exchange for a payment to the participant with respect to each share subject to the cancelled award of an amount equal to the excess of the consideration to be paid per share of common stock in the change in control transaction over the exercise price per share, if any, under the award.
+The compensation committee will alutomatically be accelerated in full.
+The Incentive Plan also authorizes the compensation committee, in its discretion and without the consent of any participant, to cancel each or any outstanding award denominated in shares upon a change in control transaction over the exercise price per share, if any, under the award.

-Notes to Unaudited Financial Statements for the Nine Month Periods Ended September 30, 2007 and 2008

-(In thousands of dollars, except share and per share data) - (Continued)
+Notes to 2005, 2006, and 2007 Financial Statements (Restated) Notes to Unaudited Financial Statements for the Nine Month Periods Ended September 30, 2007 and 2008 (In thousands of dollars, except share and per share data) - (Continued)